 If your child has a bacterial infection, the organisms may need 48 hours to grow.
 Fungi need a week or longer.
 These organisms will be identified under a microscope or through chemical tests.
 If the tests indicate an infection, an additional 1-2 days may be required to determine which antibiotic is best suited to treat it.

 Coughing to produce the sputum specimen may be mildly uncomfortable, but there are no risks associated with this procedure.

 Kids with cystic fibrosis (CF) tend to get frequent respiratory infections, sometimes caused by bacteria or fungi.
 Such infections can lead to coughing that produces yellow, greenish, or blood-tinged sputum, in addition to fever and difficulty breathing.
 A throat culture can help your doctor detect the cause.
 The most common diagnosis is strep throat, which can be especially harmful to someone with CF.

-On the day of the test you will be asked to not use antiseptic mouthwashes before your test.
+On the day of the test you'll be asked to not use antiseptic mouthwashes before your test.
 The antiseptic can temporarily mask or kill important germs and the test may have to be performed again.

 Throat cultures can typically be done in the doctor's office.
 They require no medication.
 The patient's head is tilted back and the mouth opened wide.
 The doctor or nurse will then rub a sterile swab along the back of the throat several times to gather as much specimen as possible.

 Blood work is tested on a regular basis because people with CF are prone to diabetes and liver disorders.
 Blood samples will be tested for glucose (blood sugar) level and for liver function.
 The liver regulates your blood, including sugar, protein and fat.
 It also removes toxins from your blood.
 Because CF can interfere with the liver's ability to function correctly, testing the blood can help to detect a problem and treat it before it creates long-term damage.